MalloZup/ceph-open-terrarium/README.md

 With Ceph-open-terrarium you deploy a ceph cluster with terraform `backends` and provisioning with config management tools.
+Once you deployed you can provision your infrastructure with saltstack or ansible.

 Currently we support following terraform `backends`:
 *  `libvirt` terraform-plugin. (https://github.com/dmacvicar/terraform-provider-libvirt)

-Once you deployed you can provision your infrastructure with saltstack or ansible.
+Currently we support following provisioning tools:

+* saltstack.
+* ansible.

 # Install: